 Find out what's happening in the area of Horizon Europe, Digital Europe and Horizon 2020

-More information on the programme, the organisers and the registration form can be found here
+More information on the event, the agenda and the possibility to register can be found on the event website.

 We offer news and event updates, covering all domains and topics of Horizon 2020 & Horizon Europe.

 Stay informed about what matters to you.
 By signing up, you can opt in for e-mail notifications and get access to a personalised dashboard that groups all news updates and event announcements in your domain(s).

 Only for stakeholders located in Flanders

 The MareGraph project, ‘Towards an Interoperable Marine Knowledge Graph’, obtained funding under the Digital Europe topic ‘OPEN-AI – Public Sector Open Data for AI and Open Data Platform’.
 The project will increase the semantic, technical, and legal interoperability of three selected high-valued datasets (HVDs) all maintained by the Flanders Marine Institute (VLIZ), which is one of the four partners of the project.
 This will allow the onboarding of essential marine datasets in the Common European Data Spaces.
 As such MareGraph will provide a structural component in the digital transition of the marine landscape.
 The numerous impacts of the project will benefit our seas globally in old and new ways to come.